At Baby Ventures™

 , we’re big believers in teaching little ones new languages early on, to help their brains develop and their worldviews expand!
 Our newest board book was created with just that in mind (excuse the pun): ¡Números, Baby!

 is a bilingual Spanish-English counting primer perfect for introducing little ones to uno a diez

 .
 Inspired by the authors’ own travels to Latin America and Spain, youngsters learn to count while also exploring the unique beauty and diversity of Spanish-speaking locales throughout the world.

-In this three-part blog series, co-authors and illustrator Lisa Hall and Golzar Kheiltash share their personal inspiration that brought ¡Números, Baby! to life.
+In this two-part blog series, co-authors and illustrator Lisa Hall and Golzar Kheiltash share their personal inspiration that brought ¡Números, Baby! to life.